scalapenos/stamina/README.md

 ### So what's wrong with Akka Persistence?
-Akka Persistence is an awesome library for implementing event stores and event-sourcd persistent actors.
+Akka Persistence is an awesome library for implementing event stores and event-soured persistent actors.

 The problem arises from the fact that Akka Persistence reuses the standard Akka serialization system without adding any kind of